 Part 1 (proved in Theorem 3.1) asserts that even an extremely strong notion of local self-ordering (i.e., deterministic procedures of logarithmic time complexity) fails to imply an extremely weak notion of robust self-ordering (i.e., anything above merely being self-ordered).
+The fact that these notions are at the extreme is articulated next.

-Note that, query complexity $O(\frac{\log n}{\log \log n})$ is the absolute minimum for any local self-ordering procedure, because the actual information contents of the answers to q queries is an unlabelled graph with q edges, whereas the number of such unlabelled graphs is $\exp(O(q \log q))$ .
-On the other hand, local self-ordering a n-vertex graph requires that the graph is asymmetric, which implies that it is (2/n)-robustly self-ordered (because any non-trivial permutation must displace at least one edge (contributing two units to the symmetric difference)), and so ruling out 3/n-robustness is the extreme.
+notion of result is articulated next.
+On the one hand, query complexity $O(\frac{\log n}{\log \log n})$ is the absolute minimum for any local self-ordering procedure, because the actual information contents of the answers to q queries is an unlabelled graph with q edges, whereas the number of such unlabelled graphs is $\exp(O(q \log q))$ .
+On the other hand, local self-ordering a n-vertex graph requires that the graph is asymmetric, which implies that it is (2/n)-robustly self-ordered (because any non-trivial permutation must mismatch at least one edge (contributing two units to the symmetric difference)), and so ruling out 3/n-robustness is the extreme.

-&lt;sup>2The requirement may be extended to n-vertex graphs G' with an arbitrary vertex-set, V', provided that V' is also given to the algorithm (as explicit input).
+&lt;sup>2The requirement may be extended to any n-vertex graph G' with an arbitrary vertex-set.

 &lt;sup>3Note that the q answers should determine an index in [n].
-Hence, we get $\exp(O(q \log q)) \ge n$ .
+Hence, we must have $\exp(O(q \log q)) \ge n$ .